swarnaly08/CODSOFT/Task3_RockPaperScissorsGameREADME.md

 ## Rock Paper Scissors Game (Python)

 A simple command-line Rock, Paper, Scissors game built using Python.
-The user plays against the computer, and scores are tracked across rounds.
+The user plays against the computer, and the scores are tracked across rounds.

 ---